-I’m not innocent here but it concerns me that the recipient’s experience isn’t higher on our list of concerns.
+I’m not innocent here but it concerns me that the customer experience isn’t higher on our list of priorities.
 I see aspects of this in the way our sales team is trained & incentivized, in the ways we try to market our products, the way we follow-up on potential clients, even the way we make our products and choose which new features to add.

-It’s all a serious of linear decision where each step is about following the rules rather than delighting the customer.
+It’s all a series of linear decisions where each step is about following the rules rather than delighting the customer.

 The list goes on.

 Maybe all of this is natural since we are a mature, established company.
 Yes, everyone else is doing it so it’s no biggie that we are too.
 I’m bringing this up, not to be cruel, but to call out an important aspect of our job: to focus on the outcomes we create for prospects and customers.